knightsc/knightsc.github.io/_posts/2012-09-16-dlink-dph128ms-part2.md

 40fbfc:	27bd0070 	addiu	sp,sp,112
 ```

 So couple things to remember here, with the MIPS instruction pipeline, when a branch happens the command after the branch still gets executed.
-So it just so happens that at the end of `probe_recv v0` is greater than 0.
+So it just so happens that at the end of `probe_recv` `v0` is greater than 0.
 So `s0` is our file descriptor, `s1` is our buffer and `a2` always gets set to 220 bytes.
 So now we jump into read and set the app to wait for our next UDP packet to come in on port 9999.
 I set the buffer to write to the data segment at `0x10000000` and the second return address was still an address we overwrote in the buffer overflow so I set to to jump into my code at `0x10000000`.

-Huzzah, I could now run whatever code I wanted as long as it fit into 220 bytes.
-I googled some mips reverse connect shell code and pasted it into my exploit.py shell script.
+I could now run whatever code I wanted as long as it fit into 220 bytes.
+I googled some mips reverse connect shell code and pasted it into my [tftpsrv_reverse_shell.py](https://github.com/knightsc/tftpsrv/blob/master/tftpsrv_reverse_shell.py) script.
 I set up my machine to run netcat listening on port 443, ran my python script and boom, the phone connected back to me.

 Quick side note here, it took a lot more time than I just made it out to be to get my shellcode correct.
 I made it sound easy, but luckily I was able to run the tftpsrv exe in gdb on my qemu machine which made things super nice.
 I could inspect the stack to figure out my offsets and also test out the reverse connect shellcode.
 I got it working on my virtual machine and then the first time I ran it on the phone it didn't actually work.
 Then I realized, the shell code was calling